Creating a new query hook

 App or Shared?

-Before you start, determine whether your query hook will be used only within a single app or can be shared across multiple apps.
+Before you start, determine whether your query hook will be used only within the Foundation app or can be shared (e.g. in a package).
 This will help you decide where to place your hook.
-For example, if the hook returns data specific to a single app, it should be app-specific.
-Conversely, if it returns data that can be used in multiple different markets, it should be shared.
+For example, if the hook returns data specific to one client or configuration, it should live in the app.
+Conversely, if it returns data that can be reused across the app or by other features, it should be shared.

 I need to create a single-app query hook